Code-Institute-Submissions/DannyNagyAI-DannyNagyAI-DannyNagyAI-Code-Institute-MS3-Project_JuneResub/README.md

 git push heroku master

-9. Go back to your app in Heroku in your browser, select the 'Settings'-tab, click on "Reveal Config Vars" and set the following config vars:
+9. Go back to your app in Heroku in your browser, select the 'Settings'-tab, click on "Reveal Config Vars" and set following config vars:

 IP:  and 0.0.0.0
 PORT: and 5000